 Fifth, writing helps me to dig deeper into God’s word, for it causes me to ponder what it means.
-It’s easy to quickly read His word each day, forgetting what I just read (see Jam.
+It’s so easy to quickly read His word each day, forgetting what I just read (see Jam.
 1:22-25).
 Writing helps me to dig for gold, which is normally hard work but definitely worth it: “I rejoice at your word like one who finds great spoil” (Ps.
 119:162).
 This also gives me a greater perspective on what’s important in life.
 We can live our lives by “looking at worthless things” (Ps.
 119:37), or we can pursue truth (gold): “Your word is truth” (John 17:17).
 Writing helps me to turn to God and reject the vanities of life (see Ecc.
 1:1).

 Sixth, writing has some permanence: “Though he died, he still speaks” (Heb.
 11:4).
 Our lives “are a mist that appears for a little time and then vanishes” (James 4:14).
 What are seventy or eighty years in light of endless ages?
 Moses prayed: “So teach us to number our days that we may get a heart of wisdom” (Ps.
 90:12).
 I want to leave something behind that still speaks, “if the Lord wills.”
 We know from Isaiah that, “the grass withers, the flower fades, but the word of our God will stand forever” (Isa.
 40:8).
 Writing about God’s word allows me to share in its permanence.
 May He establish the work of my fingers, typing away (see Ps.
 90:17).

-Seventh, writing, especially on the internet, has a great reach, both in time and distance.
+Seventh, writing, especially through E-books, has a great reach, both in time and distance.
 There’s not a lot I can add to this point, except to ask God that it may please Him to use my writing for His glory and the honor of His name, and that it may please Him to use it for the salvation of sinners and the sanctification of saints.
 Here are my “five barley loaves and two fish” (John 6:9).
 May Jesus supernaturally multiply it for the feeding of many.